ivan-guerra/programmador.com/content/posts/snake-in-the-terminal.md

 ## UI Design with ncurses

 With the game logic and state wrapped in a neat class, it was time to write the UI.
-I needed to to see what API calls ncurses provides and preferrably examples on how folks organize their ncurses programs.
+I needed to to see what API calls ncurses provides and preferrably examples of how folks organize their ncurses programs.
 There's an aptly named site that does all those things: [NCURSES Programming HOWTO][3].
 I can't recommend this site enough.
 The author walks you through the API all the while providing succint examples you can test and mod.
 The site also has sections explaining the